 Dermatologists agree: Differin is a must-have for anyone with acne (it also doubles as a great anti-aging product).

-Levin isn't the only one who loves this product either.
+Levin isn't the only one who loves this product.

-The active ingredient in Differin is the retinoid, adapalene, explained Sperling.
-"This powerhouse ingredient treats and prevents breakouts, promotes cell turnover, stimulates collagen, reduces discoloration and restores your skin’s natural texture and tone."
+The active ingredient in Differin is a retinoid called adapalene.
+"This powerhouse ingredient treats and prevents breakouts, promotes cell turnover, stimulates collagen, reduces discoloration and restores your skin’s natural texture and tone," Sperling said.

 Just keep in mind that mild irritation, dryness, and redness are normal when first starting retinol — so allow your skin time to adjust.